xuxiyang1993/continuous-grid-world/README.md

 +500 at goal state

 -100 if the aircraft flies out of map (map is of size 500 * 500 (pixel))

+## Submission

+You should submit a policy function which is a mapping from a state to the action.

+## Evaluation of Policy

+...

 ## Requirements